 Getting to Chengdu

 Chengdu is very well connected to the rest of China by both air and rail.
 Check out Trip.com for domestic flight and train prices.

 Historically Kangding was the gateway between China and Tibet, and it still kind of feels that way.
 Kangding is the largest city in Western Sichuan and is a great place to spend a few days.

-Where to stay: Kangding is home to one of my favorite hostels in China.
-I highly recommend staying at the Zhilam Hostel.
+Kangding is home to one of my favourite hostels in China.
+When you’re here, I highly recommend staying at the Zhilam Hostel.

 Litang sits at an elevation of 4000 meters, and is probably the closest thing to a Tibetan “wild-west”.
 Walk down any street in Litang, you’ll notice most local men wear cowboy hats and look 20 years older than they actually are.